CraftAcademyLabs/ca_course/middleman/setup_middleman.md

 ![Middleman welcome screen](welcome_to_middleman.png)

 Great!
 We have successfully setup middleman and created our project.
-Now let's go through the files that were generated for us.
+Now let's go through the files that have been generated for us.

 ### Directory Structure

+A tipical middleman application will have a directory structure that looks like this:

 ```shell
 my_site/